 Every manufacturer faces their own unique manufacturing challenges.
 The primary advantage of the IBC system is its flexibility to meet these challenges at a cost-effective price point and using the minimal amount of facility space.
 Here’s a summary of the distinctive benefits manufacturers realise with adaptable IBC based production and mixing.

-The IBC System - summary of advantages
+The IBC Powder Handling System - Summary of advantages

 - Increases hygiene levels

 - Removes the risks of liquid/airborne contamination and allergen threats

 - Allows a broader or increased quantity of products